Ramprasad-Group/polyverse-structures/README.md

 # polyverse
 This repo contains the code used to generate the polymers studied in the companion paper.
-At a high level, the code uses known molecules and know reaction rules (for ROMP and imide condensation) to generate plausible polymer repeat units.
+At a high level, the code uses known molecules and know reaction rules (for ROMP and imide polycondensation) to generate plausible polymer repeat units.
 ## Installation
 1. Install [poetry](https://python-poetry.org/) on your machine.
 2. If Python3.9 is installed on your machine skip to step 3, if not you will need to install it.